Rohit-Lakheda/Rohit-Lakheda/README.md

 # Hi there 👋 I'm Rohit Lakheda!

 I'm a passionate .NET Developer with a strong interest in mathematics and solving logical problems.
-I’ve recently completed my BCA and I’m now employed as a .Net developer.
+I’ve recently completed my BCA and I’m now employed as .Net developer.
 I love experimenting with new technologies, especially in the world of ASP.NET and web development.
 Currently, I'm working on an inventory management system using ASP.NET MVC and Entity Framework. 🚀

 ## 🔧 Skills & Technologies